Taproot is a Brooklyn-based floral design studio + school. Everything we do, we do with community in mind.

 Since our launch in 2014, we've purchased flowers from 25 local flower farms.
-We work with a group of flower farmers in New York, New Jersey, Connecticut, and Pennsylvania to source almost all of our flowers—people whose names and stories we know, who treat their employees well, and whose work we believe in supporting.
+We work with a group of flower farmers in New York, New Jersey, Connecticut, and Pennsylvania to source almost all of our flowers.
 We prioritize buying from women-owned and small to medium sized farms, and we are resolute about using locally grown flowers as often as possible in order to support these farmers and strengthen demand for their work.

 - Why It Matters -

 Being local enables our growers to bring us their flowers without the aid of toxic preservatives, excess packaging, or jet fuel, and to provide us with unusual, delicate flowers that wouldn't survive long-distance shipping.
 Grown with respect for the soil and brought to us not long after being harvested from the field, these flowers are as exquisitely beautiful as flowers get.

 - We're Green, Year Round -